richmahn/en_tn/2th/front/intro.md

 The following are the most significant textual issues in 2 Thessalonians:

 * "and the man of lawlessness is revealed" (2:3).
 The ULB, UDB, and most modern versions have this reading.
 Older versions have, "and the man of sin is revealed."
-* "For God chose you as the first fruits for salvation" (2:13) The ULB, UDB, and some other versions have this reading.
+* "For God chose you as the firstfruits for salvation" (2:13) The ULB, UDB, and some other versions have this reading.
 Other versions have, "For God chose you from the first for salvation."
 If there are other versions in their region, translators should consider following their reading in this passage.

 (See: [[rc://en/ta/man/translate/translate-textvariants]])